Jesus in Islam: Annunciation

 Islamic exegesis affirms the virginal birth of Jesus – similarly to the Gospel account and occurring in Bethlehem.
 The narrative of the virgin birth opens with an announcement to Mary by the angel Gabriel while Mary is being raised in the Temple after having been pledged to God by her mother.
 Gabriel states she is honored over all women of all nations and has brought her glad tidings of a pure son.

 Gabriel declares the son is to be named Jesus, the Messiah, proclaiming he will be called a great prophet.
 Mary, asking how she could conceive and have a child when no man had touched her, was answered by the angel that God can decree what he wills, and that it shall come to pass.

-The narrative from the Quran continues with Mary, overcome by the pains of childbirth, being provided with a stream of water under her feet from which she could drink, and with a palm tree which she could shake so ripe dates would fall and be enjoyed.
+The narrative from the Quran continues with Mary, overcome by the pains of childbirth, being provided with a stream of water under her feet from which she could drink, and with a palm tree which she could shake so ripe dates would fall and she be enjoyed.
 After giving birth, Mary carries the baby Jesus back to the temple and is asked by the temple elders about the child.
 Having been commanded by Gabriel to a vow of silence, she points to the infant Jesus and the infant proclaims:

 ˹Jesus˺ declared, “I am truly a servant of Allah.
 He has destined me to be given the Scripture and to be a prophet.